The Truth, The ScapeGoat, and I

 But my darling grandmother had planned something, someone, to look out for me.

 One day whilst walking down the hedged lane where I grew up, an elderly lady said hello through a hedge row.
-This lady, Mrs Hilsdon, was to become one of the rocks of my childhood.
-The other great support was, without them knowing, The Dahls.
-In later years Mrs Hilsdon went on to tell me that my grandmother had visited her while she could still walk and then sent her a note, saying that when the time came would she step in and make sure I was ok.
+This lady, Mrs Brown, was to become one of the rocks of my childhood.
+The other great support was, without them knowing, next door nieghbours.
+In later years Mrs Brown went on to tell me that my grandmother had visited her while she could still walk and then sent her a note, saying that when the time came would could she step in and make sure I was ok.
 So granny could see, as I could see, like Johnathan Livingstone Seagull, that all was not well below.

 All content: S. Vukomanovic/S.Lawrence 2024 ©